Should I Leave My Golf Cart Plugged in All the Time?

 Yes, and that’s all you need to know.
 Get your batteries back to a full charge after they’ve been used.

-Can you leave your golf cart plugged in all winter?
+Can I leave my electric golf cart plugged in all winter?

-Yes, and I am of the opinion that you should.
-There is some debate about the best approach to long term storage.
-Read the rest of the article above to understand both sides of the discussion.
+Yes, you can leave your electric golf cart plugged in all winter, and I am of the opinion that you should.
+There is some debate about the best approach to long term storage, but if you keep your golf cart batteries on the charger, it will keep them from freezing.

 What is the maximum time you can leave a cart unplugged without damaging your batteries?